netsec-ethz/scion-tutorials/content/general_scion_configuration/local_top.md

 ## Introduction

-This tutorial will guide you through the steps required to generate a local topology and run SCION.
+This tutorial will guide you through the steps required to generate a local topology and run a SCION network locally on your system.

 ## Prerequisites